make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [mattbruman](https://github.com/mattbruman) for assisting with support for Atomi ceiling fans.
 - [dh0llyw00d](https://github.com/dh0llyw00d) for assisting with support for Skyfan DC fans with light.
 - [syepes](https://github.com/syepes) for contributing support for Klarstein DryFy Connect, which was merged into Shinco 30D config, and ZN-2C09 air quality monitor.
-- [LesTR](https://github.com/LesTR) for early assistance with the subdevice support, and contribution of test improvements for subdevices.
+- [LesTR](https://github.com/LesTR) for contributing support for Immax neo light vent, early assistance with the subdevice support, and contribution of test improvements for subdevices.
 - [JonF-49](https://github.com/JonF-49) for contributing support for RGBW lightbulbs, Carro fan with light, and improvements to color light entities that lack color temperature control.
 - [charliesjc](https://github.com/charliesjc) for contributing support for CBI Astute smart controller breaker switches.
 - [stijnb1234](https://github.com/stijnb1234) for assisting with support for CCT lightbulbs.